Volcan, Panama

 When we asked people living in Volcan what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Volcan is generally peaceful and relaxed.
 The town is surrounded by lush greenery and beautiful landscapes, offering a serene environment for those who prefer a quiet lifestyle.
 The cost of living is relatively low, making it an attractive destination for those who work remotely.
 The local community is friendly and welcoming, with a mix of locals and expats from various parts of the world.
 This makes it easy for newcomers to integrate and make new friends.
 The town also has a number of restaurants, cafes, and shops, providing plenty of options for dining and shopping.
 Despite its small size, Volcan has reliable internet connectivity, which is crucial for digital nomads.
 There are also several coworking spaces available for those who prefer to work outside their homes.
 The climate in Volcan is pleasant, with mild temperatures throughout the year.
 This makes it ideal for outdoor activities such as hiking, bird watching, and exploring the nearby national parks.
 However, it's worth noting that Spanish is the main language spoken in Volcan.
 While some locals speak English, learning Spanish can greatly enhance the experience of living in this Panamanian town.
-Overall, Volcan offers a laid-back lifestyle, stunning natural beauty, and a friendly community, making it a great place for expats and digital nomads," wrote one member in Volcan.
+Overall, Volcan offers a laid-back lifestyle, stunning natural beauty, and a friendly community, making it a great place for expats and digital nomads," said one expat who made the move to Volcan.

 Kovalenko & Vera is a Panamanian law firm that specializes in immigration law, corporate law, real estate law, banking, contract negotiation, taxes and flag registry.
 With more than 20 years of professional practice, Kovalenko & Vera builds lasting relationships with our clients to ensure your interests are safeguarded.